ShadowElf37/Vaults/README.md

-# Vaults v2.1
+# Vaults v2.0
 Simple Python script for making and managing encrypted vaults.
-Vaults use a symmetrically encrypted, randomly generated AES key to encode and decode data.
+Vaults use ChaCha20 to encrypt and decrypt data from user password.

+Capable of encrypting images and videos and playing them back without decrypting to an external file.

+Requires pycryptodome.
-Requires pycryptodome (and opencv-python if you want image display).
+Requires opencv-python if you want easy image display.
+Requires ffmpeg and ffplay if you want easy video storage and playback.

 See bottom of vault.py for example usage.